 - Addresses for the past two years.

 - Employment history for the past two years.

 - Information on financial accounts.

-- Total approximate value of all property.
+- Total approximate value of all assets.

 - If an applicant is self-employed: two years of tax returns, income statements, and balance sheets for their business.